Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Verify that no errors appear in the JS console

-### Contributor Plus (C+) PR Review Checklist ([full steps here](../PR_REVIEW_GUIDELINES.md))
+### PR Review Checklist
 <!--
-This is a checklist for C+ reviewers.
-If the PR is internal, these do not need to be checked off, but are still a nice reminder for what to look for when reviewing PRs.
+This is a checklist for Expensify employees and C+ reviewers.
+If you are not an Expensify employee or on the C+ team, please leave this section blank.
+It will be used by the PR reviewer.
 -->
 - [ ] Are screenshots or videos included for tests on [all platforms](https://github.com/Expensify/App/blob/main/CONTRIBUTING.md#make-sure-you-can-test-on-all-platforms)?
 - [ ] Did you test this PR on **all platforms**?